Deferment, Suspension and Cancellation Policy

 The purpose of this policy is to outline the circumstances in which a student can defer, suspend or withdraw from their enrolment with Future Academy and where Future Academy can initiate the suspension or cancellation of the student’s enrolment.

-This ensures compliance with Standard 13 of the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007.
+This ensures compliance with Standard 13 of the National Code of Practice for Providers of Education and Training to Overseas Students 2007.

 CoE means Confirmation of Enrolment

 Compassionate or compelling circumstances are generally those beyond the control of the student and which have an impact upon the student’s course progress or wellbeing.
 These could include, but are not limited to: